<function>

 foo(x) = @turbo calculation.(x)

-The implementation of power functions includes square roots.
+The implementation for power functions includes calls to other function, such as the one for square roots.

 x = rand(1_000_000)